-In a sane and normal world, every one of the Irishman's waking hours would be focused on defending the Samuel Ryder trophy won in rampant fashion by Thomas Bjorn’s European heroes at Le Golf National two years ago.
+Instead the Irishman has had an additional year to plan for the clash with Steve Stricker’s Team USA, spending most of his waking hours focusing on defending the Samuel Ryder trophy won in rampant fashion by Thomas Bjorn’s European heroes at Le Golf National in 2018.

 It also gave the three-time Major champion time to sit down with Today’s Golfer and reflect on a lifetime in golf.

 Rescheduling the Ryder Cup had to be done.
 It was never going to be an easy decision given the many factors that had to be taken into consideration, but I believe it is the right assessment given the unprecedented circumstances we are facing at this time.

 When you think of the Ryder Cup you think of the distinctive atmosphere generated by the spectators, such as around the first tee in Paris at Le Golf National two years ago.
 If that atmosphere could not be responsibly recreated at Whistling Straits in September, then it was correct that we all wait until it can be.

 An extra year will give me plenty of time to plan.
 I know, right now, that September 2021 feels like a long time away, but it will come around quickly and I guarantee that the European players and I will be ready when it does.
 I can’t wait.